anafercl/Streaming-service-model/README.md

 May 2021

-Command line application using C++ and object-oriented programming where the user can consult information about different movies and TV series, view a list of a series' episodes and also rate or view the rating of each one.
+Command line application using C++ and Object-Oriented Programming where the user can consult information about different movies and TV series, view a list of a series' episodes and also rate or view the rating of each one.